Tokyo University of Science: Statistics

 Biography

 Keitarō Ohno is a Japanese politician of the Liberal Democratic Party.
 He is currently serving as Deputy Secretary-General of the Liberal Democratic Party of Japan.
 He has served as State Minister of Cabinet Office in charge of Economic Security, Disaster Management, Space Policy, Science and Technology, etc, from 2021 to 2022, Parliamentary Vice Minister of Defense from 2017 to 2018, acting director of Foreign Policy Division and Deputy Chief Secretary of Security Research Committee from 2018 to 2019.
-He has been representing the Kagawa third district.
+He has been representing Kagawa 3rd district in the House of Representatives.

 Years